jonathaneunice/jonathans-python/README.md

 Use an IDE, okay?

 * IDE
     * [Komodo IDE](http://www.activestate.com/komodo-ide) - Commercial IDE for Python, JavaScript, HTML, XML, CSS, Ruby, Go, Perl....
 Everything in one place.
+My primary development tool.
     * [PyCharm](https://www.jetbrains.com/pycharm/) - Commercial Python IDE by JetBrains.
 Has free community edition available.
+I use it only occasionally, but my students use it often.
+Excellent value inspector in the debugger.

 ## Functional Programming

 *Functional Programming with Python.*

+* `itertools` from the standard library - Perhaps not strictly functional, but related.
+Wish that some of the generators given as cookbook recopies were actually implemented in the library.
+Complex problems often made simple through proper use of itertools.
 * [funcy](https://github.com/Suor/funcy) - A fancy and practical functional tools.
 * [Toolz](https://github.com/pytoolz/toolz) - A collection of functional utilities for iterators, functions, and dictionaries.